‘Ask any Portuguese and they’ll agree – Alentejo is the gastronomic soul of Portugal!‘

 During our three day itinerary, we explored gloriously beautiful landscapes and villages, visited several wineries, enjoyed fantastic cuisine and stayed in three charming and beautiful properties, enjoying a feast of traditional Portuguese food.
+It really is a great destination for a Portugal road trip.
 Read on for a taste of Alentejo.

 I knew that Portugal is a major producer of cork, but hadn’t appreciated that fully half of the world’s supplies are produced here, much of that within the Alentejo.
 Cork is grown and harvested across the Alentejo but processing is centred in Azaruja, just to the north of Evora.